Bulimia nervosa 101

 The DSM-5, which is used by doctors to diagnose eating disorders, has the following criteria for a diagnosis of Bulimia Nervosa (BN):

-On average this cycle of binge eating and inappropriate compensatory behaviours happens, on average, at least once a week for three months.
+- This cycle of binge eating and compensatory behaviours happens, on average, at least once a week for three months.

 Signs and symptoms of bulimia

 It can be hard to read a doctor’s symptom list and wonder what that actually means.
 Below are some common signs and symptoms.
 However, know that each person is an individual, and if you feel you are experiencing bulimia then seek help.
 Don’t feel as if you have to tick off a certain number of symptoms before you’re ‘sick enough’.

 - Disappearing quickly after eating, often to the bathroom

 - Excessive use of mouthwash, mints, gum etc.